Categories

 NJ Transit Tax and Commuter Considerations

 Hundreds of thousands of New Jersey residents commute to New York City for work.
 These workers pay New York state income tax on their NYC earnings (New York taxes non-residents on income earned in the state) and receive a credit on their NJ return for taxes paid to New York.
 However, the credit may not fully offset the NY tax, particularly if NJ rates are lower than NY rates for your income level.
 NYC income tax (3.08-3.876%) is paid only by NYC residents, so NJ commuters avoid this additional layer.
-The NJ Transit commuter benefit allows pre-tax payroll deductions for transit passes (up to $315/month), reducing both federal and state taxable income.
+The federal commuter benefit allows pre-tax payroll deductions for transit passes, up to $340 per month in 2026, reducing both federal and state taxable income.

 New Jersey Tax Benefits and Credits

 NJ Earned Income Tax Credit: 40% of the federal EITC, among the most generous state EITC programs.
 Property tax deduction or credit: homeowners deduct up to $15,000 in property taxes from NJ taxable income, or take a $50 credit.
-NJ 529 plan contributions are not deductible (unlike many other states).
+NJBEST 529 contributions are deductible up to $10,000 per year for taxpayers with gross income of $200,000 or less, a benefit the College Affordability Act added starting with tax year 2022.
 Charitable contributions are deductible against NJ income.
 Retirement income exclusions: NJ residents 62+ or disabled with income below $150,000 can exclude up to $100,000 in retirement income from state tax ($75,000 for those filing as married filing separately).
 This retirement exclusion makes NJ surprisingly favorable for moderate-income retirees despite its reputation as a high-tax state.

 Is New Jersey Worth the Tax Burden?